 There has being no research in an attempt to explain the current performance of stock markets in emerging economies in relation to macroeconomic variables that have seen remarkable improvement for emerging economies over sampling period of this article 1996 to 2011.
-We argue that macroeconomic instability and market stock negatively impacts ceteris paribus development.
+We argue that macroeconomic instability and ceteris paribus negatively impacts stock market

-In contrast to this study, many researchers such as Black et al. (1997), Hamao and Campbell (1992), Chen et al. (1986), Cochran et al. (1993), Fama and French (1989), Harvey et al. (2002) and Schwert (1990) have based their analysis on business cycle variables or stock market valuation measures such as the term spread or dividend yield.
-These variables are usually found to be stationary which is the reason why they were not accounted for.
+In contrast to this study, many researchers such as development.
+Black et al. (1997), Hamao and Campbell (1992), Chen et al. (1986), Cochran et al. (1993), Fama and French (1989), Harvey et al. (2002) and Schwert (1990) have based their analysis on business cycle variables or stock market valuation measures such as the term spread or dividend yield.
+These variables are usually found to be stationary which is the reason why they were not i.
+H_0 : There is no significant relationship between the designed macroeconomic variables and stock market performance of emerging countries.
+This hypothesis tests the relationship between consumer price index, money supply, and exchange rate in US dollars.
+Supply, and contained relationship between the designed H_1 : There is significant relationship macroeconomic variables and stock market performance emerging countries.
+This hypothesis tests the ationship between consumer price index (-), money ^(m)(+) and exchange rate in dollars (-).

-The main objective of this article is to examine the effect of the selected macro-economic (consumer price index, money supply, and exchange rate in dollars) and on stock market performance in emerging economies.
+The main objective of this article is to examine the accounted for. effect of the selected macro-economic (consumer price index, money supply, and exchange rate in dollars) and GDP on stock market performance in emerging economies.